Oblivious Sketching of High-Degree Polynomial Kernels: Linear Dependence on the Tensoring Degree p

 There are various desirable properties that we would like a linear sketch to satisfy.
-One such property is \emph{unbiasedness}, which means that applying the sketch to arbitrary vectors should preserve their inner product \emph{in expectation}.
-Another desirable property is the \emph{second moment property}, which captures a bound on the variance of the inner product of sketched vectors as well as a bound on the expected product of squared 2-norms of sketched vectors.
-These properties which are central to our main results are powerful tools for proving Oblivious Subspace Embedding as well as the Approximate Matrix Product property for linear sketches.
+One such property which is central to our main results is the \emph{JL Moment Property}.
+In this section we prove Theorem \ref{const-prob-thrm} and Theorem \ref{thm:high-prob-moment} by propagating the \emph{JL Moment Property} through our recursive construction from Section \ref{sec:sektch-construction}.
+The \emph{JL Moment Property} captures a bound on the moments of the difference between the Euclidean norm of a vector and its Euclidean norm after applying the sketch on it.
+The JL Moment Property proves to be a powerful property for a sketch and we will show that it implies the Oblivious Subspace Embedding as well as the Approximate Matrix Product property for linear sketches.